 The College must continuously remove unregistered bicycles from campus to make more room for registered bicycles.
-Any bicycle in violation of the College's bicycle policy or unregistered will be confiscated and, if not claimed within 30 days, will be discarded.
+Any bicycle in violation of the College's Bicycle Policy or unregistered will be confiscated and, if not claimed within 30 days, will be discarded.

 The College is not responsible for any bicycle brought to or left on campus, whether secured or not.
-The College storage facility should be considered to be an unsecured facility and bicycles are left in storage at the owner's sole risk.
+The College storage facilities should be considered to be unsecured, and bicycles are left in storage at the owner's sole risk.